DhruvAwasthi/DeepLearningSpecialization/README.md

 # Deep Learning Specialization by Andrew Ng (deeplearning.ai) on Coursera
 I would like to present my heartful thanks to instructor **Andrew Ng** for coming up with such a wonderful course & a wonderful explanation on the topics!
 I really learned a lot from you!

-This repository hosts the solution of all the weekly quizzes and programming assignments of all five courses in Deep Learning specialization by **deeplearning.ai** on Coursera.
+This repository contains the solution of all the weekly quizzes and programming assignments of all five courses in Deep Learning specialization by **deeplearning.ai** on Coursera.

 ---